Throughout the year I create various special projects many

-How many of you have taken some pictures of a Friends or a family wedding as a favour.
+How many of you have taken some pictures of a Friends or a family wedding as a favor.
 And they have commented on how good they are.
 I’m sure it’s happened to you at times.
 So where does it start, well pretty much from that point from the moment someone gives you that good vibe.
 Satisfying as it is a remark about your photos goes a long way.

 From then on you decide to take more & more photos. & with family and friends commenting on them you soon get the bug for photography.

 You now have already started the journey each time you pick up your camera in fact.
 Start shooting everyday.
 But how do you get better, as the old saying goes the first 10,000 pictures are your worse.
 Which in a lot of ways is true.
 I look back at all the pictures I have taken over the years.
 I still have some of my very early ones and I see that my first attempts aren’t that great I can tell you.